signaes/code-challenge/FRONTEND.md

 # Front-end code challenge ![alt Batlogo](public/images/batlogo-small.png)

 Batman needs your help!
-A suppervillain was found.
+A supervillain was found.

 You must create an interface for the Batdevices to show information about the possible attacks to Gotham

-In this interface, Batman must be able to tell the Batcave's supercomputer the location (coordinate) of the recently found super-villain to identify which locations are most likely to be attacked.
+In this interface, Batman must be able to tell the Batcave's supercomputer the location (coordinate) of the recently found supervillain to identify which locations are most likely to be attacked.

 Since Batman has the Batmobile to fight crime more effectively, calculate a route from Batman's current position to all locations the supercomputer reported.
 Consider the probability for ordering.